vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         return inOrderedList;
     }
 ```
+#### Use of InOrder Traversal
-Note: In a binary search tree, we can retrieve all the data in sorted order using in-order traversal.
+- In a binary search tree, we can retrieve all the data in sorted order using in-order traversal.
+-

 ### Postorder Traversal